black-sat/black/README.md

 compatibility but lack proper support for some required standard library component.

-Hence, please use GCC ≥ 8.2, mainstream Clang ≥ 7, or Xcode ≥ 10.2
+Hence, please use GCC ≥ 8.2, upstream Clang ≥ 7, or Xcode ≥ 10.2
 (macOS Mojave).
 For Ubuntu 18.04 or later and macOS Mojave, follow the following instructions, or adapt them to your system/distribution.